 Luis A. Campos is a historian of science whose scholarship brings together archival discoveries with contemporary fieldwork at the intersection of biology and society.
 He has written widely on the history of genetics, synthetic biology, and astrobiology and is the author of Radium and the Secret of Life (University of Chicago Press, 2015), and co-editor of Making Mutations: Objects, Practices, Contexts (Max Planck Institute for the History of Science, 2010) and Nature Remade: Engineering Life, Envisioning Worlds (University of Chicago Press, 2021).

-Prof. Campos serves as Secretary of the History of Science Society, “the world’s largest society dedicated to understanding science, technology, medicine, and their interactions with society in their historical context.”
-He is also an associate editor of the Journal of the History of Biology, and has recently served as the program chair for the International Society for the History, Philosophy, and Social Studies of Biology.
+Prof. Campos recently concluded a six-year term as Secretary of the History of Science Society, “the world’s largest society dedicated to understanding science, technology, medicine, and their interactions with society in their historical context.”
+He is also an associate editor of the Journal of the History of Biology, and recently served as the program chair for the International Society for the History, Philosophy, and Social Studies of Biology.

 Prof. Campos teaches courses in the history of science, atomic history, environmental history, queer history, space history, and the history of biology.